High Force waterfall walk route map best view car park bowlees

 high force waterfall walk route map best view car park bowlees

-This is the best way to see High Force Waterfall and Low Force waterfall in my humble opinion on this short walk.
-It starts from Bowlees Visitor Centre, then is 2 miles from there via Low Force Waterfall and the River Tees to High Force Waterfall along a clearly marked path.
-You then just retrace your steps back to the start from High Force - really simple route and great for all the family.
+This walk starts from Bowlees Visitor Centre, and within 10 mins or so you are at Low Force Waterfall.
+You track the River Tees for around 45 mins to High Force Waterfall along a clearly marked path.
+You then just retrace your steps back to the start from High Force – really simple route and great for all the family.

 A few photos from a stunning autumn walk to High Force waterfall